ejbills/DockDoor/README.md

 If you appreciate this application, please consider **donating** to the developer.
 Any amount is appreciated! [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-ffdd00?style=flat&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/keplercafe)

-> [!TIP]
-> If you encounter a bug or have a feature request, please open an issue on this repository.
+If you encounter a bug or have a feature request, please **open an issue** on this repository.
 The developers will do their best to address the bug or fulfill your request!

 > [!NOTE]
 > You can help translating this application in your own language.
 This is a crucial step in making DockDoor accessible to everyone, regardless of their knowledge level in English. [![Help translate the app here](https://img.shields.io/badge/Help%20translate%20here!-blue?style=flat-square)](https://crowdin.com/project/dockdoor/invite?h=895e3c085646d3c07fa36a97044668e02149115)